rohan-paul/Collection-of-Angular-Notes-Use_cases-Best_practices/Decorators/decorators-basics-in-angular.md

 What are decorators?
 [docs.angularjs.org/guide/decorators](https://docs.angularjs.org/guide/decorators)

 Decorators are a design pattern that is used to separate modification or decoration of a class without modifying the original source code.
-In AngularJS, decorators are functions that allow a service, directive or filter to be modified prior to its usage.
+In Angular, decorators are functions that allow a service, directive or filter to be modified prior to its usage.

 In angular you create classes for everything, be it components, services, directives, etc.